Sobibor extermination camp: Trials

 Most perpetrators of Operation Reinhard were never brought to trial.
 However, there were several Sobibor trials after the war.
 SS-Oberscharführer Erich Bauer was the first SS officer from Sobibor to be tried.
 Bauer was arrested in 1946 when two former Jewish prisoners from Sobibor, Samuel Lerer and Esther Terner, recognized him at a fairground in the Kreuzberg neighborhood of Berlin.
 On 8 May 1950, Bauer was sentenced to death for crimes against humanity, though his sentence was commuted to life imprisonment due to West Germany's abolition of capital punishment.
 Terner testified against Bauer, and later recalled thinking "This nothing had such power?"
 The second Sobibor trials occurred shortly after, against Hubert Gomerski and Johann Klier.
 Gomerski was given a life sentence while Johann Klier was acquitted, in part due to favorable testimony from Terner.

 The third Sobibor trials were the Hagen Trials, which took place in West Germany.
 The twelve defendants included Karl Frenzel and Kurt Bolender.
 Frenzel was sentenced to life imprisonment for personally killing 6 Jews and participating in the mass murder of an additional 150,000.
 Bolender committed suicide before sentencing.
 Five other defendants were given sentences of less than eight years, and the rest were acquitted.

 In the 1970s and 1980s, several SS men were retried.
 Gomerski was ultimately freed on procedural grounds since he was deemed too ill to participate in the proceedings.
 Subsequently, Frenzel's life sentence was upheld after a retrial in which Gomerski testified.

 In the Soviet Union, there were several rounds of trials against Soviet citizens who had served at Sobibor as watchmen.
 In April 1963, a court in Kiev convicted eleven former watchmen, sentencing ten to death and one to 15 years in prison.
-In June 1965, more watchmen from Sobibor were convicted in Kiev.
+In June 1965, three more watchmen from Sobibor were convicted in Kiev and executed.
 Another six were put to death in Krasnodar.

 In May 2011, John Demjanjuk was convicted for being an accessory to the murder of 28,060 Jews while serving as a watchman at Sobibor.
 He was sentenced to five years in prison, but was released pending appeal.
 He died in a German nursing home on 17 March 2012, aged 91, while awaiting the hearing.